Sales Prospecting: How To Find Great Leads That Actually Turn Into Buyers

 Setting up lead scoring takes some time.
 But the effort will pay off handsomely.

-By assigning each prospect a score, you’ll spend most of your time with your very best prospects… and close customers who stay with your company for years to come.
+By assigning each prospect a score, you’ll spend most of your time with your very best prospects… and close sales with customers who stay with your company for years to come.

 Your target list is researched, qualified, prioritized, and ready to go.
 Great work.

 Now it’s time to start connecting with prospects.

 Prospects tend to respond much better to outreach from a company they’re familiar with, so warming up your prospects is critical before you reach out.

 With inbound prospects, the work is done for you.
 After all, they came to you.
 When you have outbound prospects, connect with them on a social platform like LinkedIn or Twitter, and comment on their posts ahead of your outreach.